solidjs-community/solid-primitives/packages/transition-group/README.md

   Any object can used as the source, but most likely you will want to use a `HTMLElement` or `SVGElement`.

 - `options` transition options:

   - `onEnter` - a function to be called when a new element is entering.
 It receives the element and a callback to be called when the transition is done.
   - `onExit` - a function to be called when an exiting element is leaving.
 It receives the element and a callback to be called when the transition is done.
   - `mode` - transition mode.
 Defaults to `"parallel"`.
 Other options are `"out-in"` and `"in-out"`.
   - `appear` - whether to run the transition on the initial element.
 Defaults to `false`.

-If `true`, the initial element won't be rendered until the first clinet-side effect is run.
+    If enabled, the initial element will still be included in the initial render (for SSR), but the transition fill happen when the first client-side effect is run.
+So to avoid the initial element to be visible, you can set the initial element's style to `display: none` and set it to `display: block` in the `onEnter` callback.

 Returns a signal with an array of the current element and exiting previous elements.